Typically, seasonal business are those that sell things that are in demand during particular times of the year.

 8. Entice new clients

 Typically, attracting new clients is the best strategy for dealing with a slump in business.
 A cost-effective approach to do this may be to invest in a seasonal marketing effort.
-Your cash flow can be more reliable throughout the year if you can expand your company during the time when it is generally slow.
+Your cash flow can be more reliable throughout the year if you can expand your company when it is generally slow.

 9. Offer simpler payment options

-Customers are more likely to buy something easily accessible to them months before they actually need it.
+Customers are more likely to buy something easily accessible to them months before they need it.
 This can be useful as you prepare for a drop in demand.
 Think about contacting your bank and requesting them to accept simpler payment alternatives like Venmo®, Apple Pay®, or Google Pay®.

 10. Find innovative ways to make money